-Graywacke is found associated with greenstone in northern Minnesota, with the younger iron-formation of the Mesabi range, and southwest of Duluth near Cloquet and Thomson.
+Graywacke is found associated with greenstone in northern Minnesota, with the younger iron formation of the Mesabi range, and southwest of Duluth near Cloquet and Thomson.

 Just as today, the erosion of ancient rocks produced sediment.
 These sediments, fine-grained sand and mud, were later deformed by the same forces that caused the uplift of mountains in northern Minnesota.
 The resulting high temperatures and pressures formed metamorphic rocks called schist.
 Schist is composed predominantly of mica minerals, which impart a platy or layered texture to the rock.
-Schist is common in central Minnesota and across northern Minnesota.
+Schist is common in central and northern Minnesota.

 Not long after mountains were uplifted across central Minnesota, sand began to accumulate in braided streams in southwestern Minnesota.
 These stream deposits of reddish quartz sand grains were eventually consolidated and slightly altered into a very hard rock called quartzite.

 The reddish to purple Sioux Quartzite is at the surface near Blue Mounds State Park and the Jeffers Petroglyphs in southwestern Minnesota.
 At Pipestone National Monument, a thin mudstone layer is sandwiched between thick layers of quartzite.
 This mudstone layer is pipestone (catlinite), and is spiritually significant to Native Americans, who have carved it for centuries.